Chocolates are sweet — especially if they're a surprise in the mail. But they're predictable. I'd like you to think better. I'd like you think bigger!

 So no matter if you're treating your mom or grandparent to a valentine's treat, or putting together a care package for your neighbor (or your sweetie, of course), here are some things to think about.

 1. Gift an Experience

 - Gift a class.
-Groupon & Living Social always have educational classes like pottery, paint nights, or even pole dancing!
+Groupon and Living Social always have educational classes like pottery, paint nights, or even pole dancing!

-- How about a "dining experience" like a murder mystery dinner which is now back en vogue, or something classic like cabaret.
-(Tip: Valentine's night is busy -- your budget will thank you to go later).
+- How about a "dining experience" like a murder mystery dinner or something classic like cabaret.
+(Tip: Valentine's night is busy — your budget will thank you to go later).

-- Weekend getaways are a wonderful valentine's gift; we have a page full of weekend getaway ideas.
+- Weekend getaways are a wonderful valentine's gift.

 2. Gifts that Keep on Giving